oracle-livelabs/oci/oci-apm-springboot/00-introduction/introduction.md

-﻿# Introduction
+# Introduction

 ## About this Workshop

 This workshop walks you through how to configure Spring Boot microservices deployed on Kubernetes for monitoring with the Oracle Application Performance Monitoring (APM) service.
-This enables automatic OpenTracing instrumentation, and metrics collection that are used to provide full, end-to-end monitoring and diagnostics for the application.
+This enables automatic OpenTracing instrumentation and metrics collection that is used to provide full, end-to-end monitoring and diagnostics for the application.

-In this workshop, you will provision the APM Java agent in a file system mounted in the Oracle Cloud, deploy the agent to the Kubernetes cluster, instrument APM Browser agent by inserting JavaScript code to a webpage, and view traces and spans in APM Trace Explorer.
+In this workshop, you will provision the APM Java agent in a file system mounted in the Oracle Cloud, deploy the agent to the Kubernetes cluster, instrument the APM Browser agent by inserting JavaScript code to a webpage and view traces and spans in APM Trace Explorer.

 > **Note:** The same approach demonstrated for Spring Boot Java microservices on Kubernetes can be used to configure other types of java application servers, such as WebLogic, deployed on Kubernetes.